STAM-NDSU/UnderstandingTestDeletion/deltestbench/inputs/RefactoringMiner/README.md

 ```

 4. **Navigate to the RefactoringMiner build directory:**
-   The build jar file is typically located inside `build/libs` directory from root directory of RefactoringMiner.
+   The build jar file is typically located inside `build/libs` directory from the root directory of RefactoringMiner.
-   Please run following command from the root directory of RefactoringMiner.
+   Run the following command from the root directory of RefactoringMiner:

 ```
     cd build/libs

 ```

-**NOTE: The build Jar file path could be different for you.
-Please check and customize the path accordingly.**
+**NOTE: The path to the build Jar file may vary based on your system configuration.
+Please verify and adjust the path as needed.**

 5. **Run RefactoringMiner:**
-   Use the following command to execute RefactoringMiner with the appropriate parameters.
+   Execute the following command to run RefactoringMiner:

 ```
     java -jar RefactoringMiner.jar -output JSON -gitrepo <path-to-repo> > <repo-name>.json
 ```

-Please replace `<path-to-repo>` with the path to your locally cloned project repository that you would like to analyze.
+Please ensure to replace `<path-to-repo>` with the path to your locally cloned project repository.
 Also, replace `<path-to-repo>` with name of the repository.

+**NOTE: For each of the 7 studied projects, we will need to generate a separate `json` file using RefactoringMiner.
+Please follow the steps provided above for each project individually to generate the corresponding `json` file.**

-6. **Move output file to artifacts directory**
+6. **Move the generated `json` file to artifacts directory**
-   Finally, please move the generated result file into artifacts directory [here](/deltestbench/inputs/RefactoringMiner/artifacts/)
+Please relocate the generated `json` file into [deltestbench/inputs/RefactoringMiner/artifacts](/deltestbench/inputs/RefactoringMiner/artifacts/) directory.
+This step ensures that the files are in the correct location for further processing.

-### Skip Generating Files using RefactoringMiner
+### Skipping File Generation with RefactoringMiner

-We have run the RefactoringMiner for all of the 7 projects and made the result file available [here](https://drive.google.com/drive/folders/1oA-78s9DiWCpmZ2iiO40SpxRNCLNfzF2?usp=sharing).
-You can directly download those files and place into the artifacts directory.
+We have already executed RefactoringMiner for all 7 projects and provided the result files for download [here](https://drive.google.com/drive/folders/1oA-78s9DiWCpmZ2iiO40SpxRNCLNfzF2?usp=sharing).
+Simply download these files and place them into the [deltestbench/inputs/RefactoringMiner/artifacts](/deltestbench/inputs/RefactoringMiner/artifacts/) directory as instructed.

+**NOTE: Due to the large size of these files, we did not include them in this git repository.**